rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 If you're interested in submitting your own footage, fill out [this form][showcase-form].
 You can also read more about the process of creating the showcase in the [showcase discussion on Github][showcase-discussion].
-The deadline for submissions has been extended until the 19th of February.
+The deadline for submissions has been extended until the 19th of March 2022.
 Hope to see your game in there!

 [showcase-form]: https://docs.google.com/forms/d/1MpA7J9BFXAgoCJZJrxi8r4sqzhhYCzCtFo5kXGVOZj4/edit